iris-qraphql/iris-hs/README.md

 the Language attempts to substitute various entities of the GQL language (such as input, scalar, enum, object, enum, interface, and wrapping types) with small but more unified and powerful alternatives (such as `resolver`, `data`, and `wrapping` types).

 The types defined by Iris can be converted into the standard GQL language that can be used by GraphQL clients.
-However, these converted types have additional annotations that provide additional information (like JSDoc) that can be used by code-gen to generate suitable types for them.
+However, these converted types have additional annotations that provide additional information (like JSDoc, see Exposing Scalar Type Definition) that can be used by code-gen to generate suitable types for them.

 for documentations see [spec](https://github.com/nalchevanidze/iris/tree/main/spec/index.md)